 When choosing a software vendor, don’t forget to clear up all things concerning after-sales support.
 It’s natural that after release, you may want to make some changes or improvements.
 Beware vendors who refuse to offer you post-production support.

 Pay attention to the details

-You don’t want a situation where your project – whether an application or website – is good on the outside, but a disaster on the inside.
-This case is extremely common when you cooperate with design-oriented companies, that do not have technically strong teams.
-It is clear that good-looking front pages and user-friendly interfaces are important, but it’s nothing when you have slow running pages or crushes all the time.
-Therefore, you have to pay attention to the details and make sure things work right at any stage.
+You don’t want a situation where your project – an application or website – is good on the outside but a disaster on the inside.
+This case is extremely common when you cooperate with design-oriented companies that do not have technically strong teams.
+It is clear that good-looking front pages and user-friendly interfaces are important, but it’s nothing when you have slow-running pages or crushes all the time.
+Therefore, you must pay attention to the details and ensure things work right at any stage.

 Protect yourself from unpredictable circumstances

-Remember, time is crucial for a startup, so try to use it wisely.
-It is better to dedicate some time to clarify important aspects beforehand, as opposed to losing money later.
-Please remember that startup companies often have only one shot to get it right; therefore, consider these important things in advance.
+Time is crucial for a startup, so try to use it wisely.
+It is better to dedicate time to clarifying important aspects before losing money later.
+Please remember that startups often have only one shot at getting it right; therefore, consider these important things in advance.